Mark H. Oring

 In addition to his substantial trial experience, Mark Oring has broad experience teaching law at the university level.

-• Hastings College of the Law, University of California, San Francisco, J.D., 1977
+• UC College of the Law, San Francisco (formerly Hastings), J.D., 1977

-• Indiana University, Master of Arts, Comparative Literature, 1970
+• Indiana University, M.A., Comparative Literature, 1970

 • Queens College of the City University of New York, B.A., 1961